venam/blog/_posts/2015-05-06-view-on-social-changes.markdown

 unexpected.

-As far as politic is concerned we might get more green movements and alerters of global warmings taking power or we might continue on the same brainwash train we are in.
+As far as politic is concerned we might get more green movements and alerters of climate change taking power or we might continue on the same brainwash train we are in.